steinrue/EMSel/README.md

 -maf, --min_allele_freq <float, default=0.05>
-    Minor allele frequency (MAF) threshold to filter replicates by.
+    Minor allele frequency (MAF) threshold to  replicates by.
     Replicates with min(mean(ref_allele), mean(alt_allele)) < MAF are masked.

 --min_sample_density <float, default=0.1>
-    Minimum sample density to filter replicates by.
+    Minimum sample density to  replicates by.
     Replicates with sum(num_samples) < (max_samples * min_sample_density_thresh) are masked.
     max_samples is calculated correctly (inferring haploids/diploids) from a VCF, and simply computed as max(sum(num_samples, axis=1)) for CSVs, where the sum is taken across